A state-by-state breakdown of US coronavirus cases - KESQ

 A state-by-state breakdown of US coronavirus cases

-There were at least 377 cases and 17 deaths in the United States as of Saturday morning, with at least 80 cases and 14 deaths in Washington state alone.
-That national figure includes 307 people diagnosed through the US public health system, and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 from the Grand Princess cruise ship, and three from China.
+There were at least 470 cases and 19 deaths in the United States across 32 states and the District of Columbia as of Sunday morning.
+That national figure includes 380 people diagnosed through the US public health system and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 on the Grand Princess cruise ship and three from China.

-Here are the reported cases in each state, not including the people who were repatriated.
+Here are the reported cases and CNN’s latest reporting from each state, not including those who were repatriated.

 Arizona: 5